f-oni/DevOps_Training_Projects/Cloud-Computing-Security_Identity_Management/Readme.md

 - user name: John
 - Provide user access to AWS management console check box was checked
-- I want to create IAM yser radio button was selected
+- I want to create IAM user radio button was selected
 - User password was provided
 - Set permissions: `Add user to group` radio botton was selected and John was added to the `Development-Team`
 - The  `create user button was finally clicked and the user "John" was successfuly created.
 The `CSV file` for John's credential was downloaded.